Our stormwater network

 This system consists of open concrete channels, underground culverts and pipes and some small sections of rock-lined channels.
 There is also a number of stormwater treatment devices, three floating booms and four tidal gates within this catchment.

 In Lake Macquarie, our stormwater assets are centred in the Winding Creek Catchment, with approximately four kilometres of open concrete channels and culverts, a 495m unlined channel and two stormwater detention basins constructed to reduce the impact of flooding in the central business district of Cardiff.

-We have a Memorandum of Understanding (MOU) with Lake Macquarie Council which defines each organisations responsibilities with regard to stormwater management in the Winding Creek Catchment.
+We have a Memorandum of Understanding (MOU) with Lake Macquarie City Council which defines each organisations responsibilities with regard to stormwater management in the Winding Creek Catchment.

 In Cessnock, our stormwater assets include approximately 10.3km of open concrete channels and box culverts through the urbanised sections of Black Creek and its tributaries: Aberdare Creek, Bellbird Creek, Kearsley Creek and Lavender Creek.